Worker's classification: Employee vs Contractor

 Employees can be meaningful team members to invest in.
 They can take ownership of the work and help you to make the business better.

-1099 Contractors
+1099 independent Contractors

 Contractors legally count as self-employed individuals simply working for you on a contract basis.
 They are not managed and supervised as regular employees.
 Generally, they are given less money as compared to the employees you hire as regular staff members.